-3. If needed, click Filter and enter filter criteria to refine the list of displayed templates.
+If needed, click the Filter button and enter filter criteria to refine the list of displayed templates.

-Available filter fields vary by data source.
+Note: Available filter fields vary by data source.
 For example, you can filter templates for the data source "V\Addresses" by template name and filter templates for "V\CONDITION\RECORD" by template name, condition group, and condition type.